dannybauman/30-day-map-challenge-2025/maps/01-points/claude-artifacts/README.md

 ### Rating: **D** (Below Average)

 **Verdict**: Claude Artifacts struggled with the same implementation that worked well elsewhere.
 The sandbox security is too restrictive for external libraries and APIs.
-Claude's chat is excellent, but the Artifacts platform has significant limitations for web development.
+Claude's chat is good, but the Artifacts platform has significant limitations for web development.

 ### Recommendation
 **Best For**: